DrkWithT/Toy_Language/README.md

  4. Syntax disallows control flow statements outside of function declarations to discourage messy code.

 ### Keywords of Rubel
+ - `module`: Declares a module (a separate procedure group) by name.
  - `use`: Includes a module into a script.
 Specifically, the names of other procedures and constants become visible.
  - `let`: Declares a mutable variable.
  - `const`: Declares a _deeply_ immutable variable.
 Lists will be immutable _for now_!